Waterproof Sprays For Clothing, Shoes and Gear

 Not only does it repel water, but also stains

-Not only does the Atsko Silicone Water-Guard waterproofing spray manage to apply a maximum amount of repellency to water, but it also does an adequate job of repelling stains.
-But, beware, if you accidentally saturate the surface of your hiking backpack you are applying it to a yellowish color may appear.Read more
+Not only does the Atsko Silicone waterproofing spray manage to apply a maximum amount of repellency to water, but it also does an adequate job of repelling stains.
+In the matter of approximately 72 hours after the initial applicant, it will become fully cured and odorless.
+However, if you happen to over-apply this silicone to a specific area, a yellow color may appear.Read more

 Using a specific formula targeted for water repellency, this silicone manages to do exactly what it was designed to do, repel water.
 Past this, after you apply it, it will do a superb job of preventing stains.

 There are many surfaces that this waterproof spray for fabric can be applied to.
 For campers, you can waterproof your tents, your sleeping bags, and other outdoor gear.
 Hikers can waterproof their ultralight backpacks or external frame backpacks.
-Of course, when needed, you can also apply it to hiking boots and suede.
+When needed, you can also apply it to hiking boots and suede.

 The arrow treatment applied to this silicone prevents absorbed water from altering the weight in any way.
 Thus, it will still allow the material to breathe.

-While not without its flaws, its excellent ability to repel water, and an additional bonus of preventing stains, should be enough to sell you.
-After all, that is the main point is it not?
+While not without its flaws, its excellent ability to repel water and an additional bonus of preventing stains should be enough to sell you.

-This has a wide range of uses from clothing fabrics such as cotton, nylon, polyester, leather, suede, and polypropylene to outdoor objects such as patio furniture, boat covers, backpacks such as osprey backpacks, backpacks for women or you can even use it on waterproof backpacks, to be sure you have extra protection, and canvas tarps.
+It has a wide range of uses from clothing fabrics such as cotton, nylon, polyester, leather, suede, and polypropylene to outdoor objects such as patio furniture, boat covers, backpacks such as osprey backpacks, or you can even use it on waterproof backpacks to be sure you have extra protection.